Singer Andy Williams reveals he has cancer

 He also sang at the funeral of Kennedy's son, Michael, who was killed in a 1998 skiing accident.

 In 1999, a polyp was discovered on his vocal chords.
-Rather than undergo surgery, Williams chose instead to rest his voice with no singing and little talking for 10 months until the polyp went away on its own.
+Resisting surgery, Williams chose instead to rest his voice with no singing and little talking for 10 months until the polyp went away on its own.
+At that time, he was forced to cancel tours of the United States and Britain and more than 100 shows at the Moon river Theater.

-Williams has otherwise been appearing in Branson on a regular basis for the past two decades, typically performing two shows a day, six days a week for nine months a year.
+He has been appearing in Branson on a regular basis since 1992, typically performing two shows a day, six days a week for nine months a year.

-He is among the higher-profile performers associated with Branson, which has grown into a major vacation and live entertainment hub in the Ozarks, attracting such talent as Dolly Parton, Roy Clark, Tony Orlando, Chubby Checker and the Righteous Brothers.
+Williams is among the higher-profile performers associated with Branson, which has grown into a major vacation and entertainment hub in the Ozarks, attracting such talent as Dolly Parton, Roy Clark and Pat Boone.

-Williams, known as "Mr. Christmas" around Branson, a city of about 10,000 residents in southwestern Missouri, encouraged other venues in town to open holiday shows, light up their theatres and launch the Yuletide season on November 1 every year.

-Huge billboards with Williams in his traditional red holiday sweater adorn the town.

 (Additional reporting by Sheri Linden in Los Angeles; Editing by Steve Gorman and Jerry Norton)